silverstripe/silverstripe-lessons-v4/README.md

 Let's take a quick look at the gaps we're trying to close in this tutorial.
 First, we see that the list view of articles has a small image on the left that ostensibly represents a photo that is associated with the article.
 On the detail view, we have a larger photo.
 The design doesn't explicitly dictate whether these are different images or the same image just sized differently, but for the purposes of this tutorial, we're going to assume the user only has to upload a single image.

-The client has also informed us that he will sometimes want to attach a PDF travel brochure to each travel guide, so we'll need to make a provision in the CMS for a file upload as well.
+The client has also informed us that they will sometimes want to attach a PDF travel brochure to each travel guide, so we'll need to make a provision in the CMS for a file upload as well.

 ### Common approaches to file storage against database records